Code reviews

 The effectiveness of code reviews is heightened by following best practices, such as:

-1. Reviewing Small Increments: Smaller, more frequent reviews are more effective than large, infrequent ones.
+1. Reviewing small increments: Smaller, more frequent reviews are more effective than large, infrequent ones.
+Graphite's stacked PR approach naturally encourages this practice by breaking large changes into manageable pieces.

 Code reviews are more than just a quality check; they are a cultural practice that, when implemented effectively, contribute significantly to the health of the codebase and the development team.
-By adhering to the practices and principles laid out in this guide, teams can leverage code reviews as a powerful tool for continuous improvement and learning.
+By combining traditional review practices with modern tools like Graphite for workflow management and Diamond for AI-powered analysis, teams can create a more efficient and comprehensive review process that maintains high code quality while reducing the time and effort required for manual reviews.